Shitao: Art

 Shitao is one of the most famous individualist painters of the early Qing years.
-The art he created was revolutionary in its transgressions of the rigidly codified techniques and styles that dictated what was considered beautiful.
+The art he created was revolutionary in its transgressions of the rigidly codified techniques and styles that dictated aesthetics at the time.
 Imitation was valued over innovation, and although Shitao was clearly influenced by his predecessors (namely Ni Zan and Li Yong), his art breaks with theirs in several new and fascinating ways.

 His formal innovations in depiction include drawing attention to the act of painting itself through his use of washes and bold, impressionistic brushstrokes, as well as an interest in subjective perspective and the use of negative or white space to suggest distance.
 Shi Tao's stylistic innovations are difficult to place in the context of the period.
 In a colophon dated 1686, Shitao wrote: "In painting, there are the Southern and the Northern schools, and in calligraphy, the methods of the Two Wangs (Wang Xizhi and his son Wang Xianzhi).
 Zhang Rong (443–497) once remarked, 'I regret not that I do not share the Two Wangs' methods, but that the Two Wangs did not share my methods.'
 If someone asks whether I [Shitao] follow the Southern or the Northern School, or whether either school follows me, I hold my belly laughing and reply, 'I always use my own method!'"

 Shitao wrote several theoretical works, including Sayings on Painting from Monk Bitter Gourd (Kugua Heshang).
 He repeatedly stressed the use of the "single brushstroke" or the "primordial line" as the root of all his painting.
 He uses this idea in the thin sinuous lines of his painting.
 The large blank areas in his work also serve to distinguish his unique style.
 Other important writings include the essay Huayu Lu (Round of Discussions on Painting) where he repeats and clarifies these ideas, and also compared poetry to painting.
 He aimed to use paint to transmit the message of Chan Buddhism without the use of words.

 The poetry and calligraphy that accompany his landscapes are just as beautiful, irreverent, and vivid as the paintings they complement.
 His paintings exemplify the internal contradictions and tensions of the literati or scholar-amateur artist, and they have been interpreted as an invective against art-historical canonization.